venkateshakula1729/CAR-RENTAL-SYSTEM/README.md

 # **Database Files Overview**

-This folder acts as the database and contains six comma-separated values files to store all user and car information.
+This Database folder acts as the database and contains six comma-separated values files to store all user and car information.

-**Database Folder:**

 **all_cars_data.csv:** This file contains information about all cars in the system.
 It includes the columns model_of_car, rent_per_day, car_condition, reg_no and is_rented.